If Your Claim Is Denied

 What to Expect

-- Review - EDD reviews your appeal and evidence
+- Review — EDD reviews your appeal and new evidence; typically 30-60 days

-- Decision - Approval, denial, or hearing scheduled
+- Decision — Approval, denial, or ALJ hearing scheduled

 If Approved on Appeal